idarthjedi/pet-engagement/README.md

 For now: here it is.
 The Project Engagement Tool

-//**Note: Thanks to an Unnamed company for the idea.
+//*Note the idea for the "PET" is not an original idea; but the implementation is original.

 ## Build & development

+1) Clone the project
+2) run NPM Update
+3) install grunt and grunt-cli and bower
+4) run bower update
-Run `grunt` for building and `grunt serve` for preview.
+5) Run `grunt` for building and `grunt serve` for preview.

 ## Testing